education

 Restrict content in your WebViews

-If your app requires a WebView, you can limit the websites users can visit from your applications.
-This can be done by modifying the WebView client to override loading certain URLs via an allowlist on Android or by manually parsing through your site and validating that the links do not link out to third party content that you cannot control.
+If your app requires a WebView, make sure that the content within your WebView is not able to escape your application and navigate to content that you do not own or control.
+This can be done by modifying the WebView client to override loading certain URLs via an allowlist on Android or by manually parsing through your site and validating that the links do not link out to third party content that you cannot control, as this may enable your users to go to inappropriate content.
 For Chrome Apps, you can use the WebRequestEventInterface to also modify requests and validate that they are allowed to navigate to your allowed list of sites.

 Launch external sites in the browser

-You can reduce the risk of users getting past content filtering if you open web content in their built-in web browsers.
+You can reduce the risk of users getting past content filtering if you open web content in the devices’ built-in web browsers.

 In Android apps, consider using Chrome Custom Tabs instead of WebViews.
 On Android, the custom tab will open a browser tab that is themed like your application.
-For ChromeOS, this will launch the normal browser and allow users to navigate within the page as normal.
-Because it’s their normal browser, it will allow the schools to apply their existing enforcement of browser policies on the content.
-This means that the content that would be displayed would be visible to content filtering extensions running on the browser.
+For ChromeOS, this will launch the normal browser and allow users to navigate within the page as normal, but because it’s their normal browser, it will allow the enforcement of browser policies on the content that the students are accessing.
+For most educational organizations, this means that the content that would be displayed would be visible to content filtering extensions running on the browser.
 This is especially useful for third party identity providers that rely on implementing OAuth in a WebView.

 In Chrome Apps, links to content not owned by you should be opened in a new tab rather than within the WebView that is running.
 To open a new tab from your Chrome App, you can modify your anchor tags to set the target attribute to point to _blank which will allow the link to open in a new tab.